How to Make the Perfect Pavlova

 Meringue cookie on a baking tray

-How to tell if a pavlova is cooked: Avoid opening the oven while the pavlova is baking – cook for nearly 2 hours and then leave in the (turned off) oven to cool down, ideally for several hours or overnight.
-If you can’t resist checking, wait until the oven door doesn’t feel hot any more.
-Your pavlova shell should feel crisp and dry and lift off the parchment paper without difficulty.
-If it is sticking to paper continue to cook for a bit longer.
+• If you can’t resist checking, wait until the oven door doesn’t feel hot any more.
+Your meringue shell should feel crisp and dry and lift off the paper easily.
+If it is sticking to the paper, continue to cook for a bit longer.

 Pavlova crown with whipped cream, lemon curd and fresh strawberries